Program Description

 After completing of the educational activity, participants should be able to:

-• Identify the diagnostic criteria and classification of PAH.
+• Identify the newest diagnostic criteria and classification of PAH.

 • Plan effective care for patients with PAH that considers the side effect profile, method of dosing and administration, adverse events, and disparities.

-• Summarize new treatment pathways and emerging therapeutic targets in the management of PAH.
+• Summarize updated treatment pathways and therapeutic targets in the management of PAH.

 CE credit provided by AKH Inc., Advancing Knowledge in Healthcare